pzivich/Delicatessen/docs/Examples.rst

 Here, we will implement some of the examples described in Chapter 7 of Boos & Stefanski (2013).
 If you have the book (or access to it), then reading along with each section may be helpful.
-Here, we code each of the estimating equations by-hand (rather than using the pre-built options).
+Here, we code each of the estimating equations by-hand (rather than using the pre-built options offered).

 Boos DD, & Stefanski LA.
 (2013).
 M-estimation (estimating equations).
 In Essential Statistical Inference (pp. 297-337).
 Springer, New York, NY.